-Shortlisted for the 2009 Edna Staebler Award for Creative Non-Fiction
+FINALIST for the 2009 Edna Staebler Award for Creative NonFiction

 Suriname is one of the least traveled countries in South America, a little-known land of myth, magic and ecological wonder just north of Brazil and the Upper Amazon Basin.
-As an aspiring primatologist of 23, I spent a year living deep inside this country’s primordial jungles.
-My home was the remote Central Suriname Nature Reserve, the largest tract of pristine protected rainforest on earth.
-I was sent there to study monkeys.
+As an aspiring primatologist of 23, Andrew spent a year living deep inside this country’s primordial jungles.
+His home was the remote Central Suriname Nature Reserve, the largest tract of pristine protected rainforest on earth.
+He was sent there to study monkeys.

-When I finished my research contract I left Suriname right away, but the country itself stayed with me.
-I read everything I could find about the place: riveting stories about Amazonian shamans, animist tribes of rebel slaves, overzealous Dutch missionaries, outlaw Brazilian garimpeiros, a massive jungle goldmine, a fetid lake with the dead canopy of a drowned rainforest at its surface, the aftermath of bloody civil war, an unsolved murder mystery that continues to haunt the nation.
+Andrew left Suriname once his contract was up, but the country stayed with him.
+He read everything he could find about the place: riveting stories about Amazonian shamans, animist tribes of rebel slaves, overzealous Dutch missionaries, outlaw Brazilian garimpeiros, a massive jungle goldmine, a fetid lake with the dead canopy of a drowned rainforest at its surface, the aftermath of bloody civil war, an unsolved murder mystery that continues to haunt the nation.

-Then, five years later and now an aspiring writer, I returned to my old jungle home on a mission to explore every corner of the country by foot, bus, boat and plane.
-The Riverbones describes my resulting five-month journey into the untouched rain-forests of Suriname.
+Five years later and now an aspiring writer, Andrew returned to his old jungle home on a mission to explore every corner of the country by foot, bus, boat and plane.
+The Riverbones describes his resulting five-month journey.

-Through an assortment of adventures – such as my perilous friendship with a bodyguard of the former dictator, my adoption by the Saramaka royal family, my compulsive search for a rare blue frog called okopipi – I traverse the length and width of this haunting country while searching for closure to my strange obsession with it.
-Along the way, I am welcomed into the little-known Afro-American culture of the Surinamese Maroons, and by the end I come to understand how the struggle for human rights and ecological preservation can often vie, with tragic consequences, with the economic needs of a proud people.
+Through an assortment of adventures – including his perilous friendship with a bodyguard of the former dictator, his adoption by the Saramaka royal family, and his compulsive search for a rare blue frog called okopipi – Andrew traversed the length and width of this haunting country while searching for closure to his strange obsession with it.
+Along the way, he was welcomed into the little-known Afro-American culture of the Surinamese Maroons.
+By the end of his journey, Andrew came to understand how the struggle for human rights and ecological preservation can often vie, with tragic consequences, with the economic needs of a proud people.